Analyst-Evelyn/ExpressMart-Sales-Analytics/README.md

 5. Increase stock for high-volume, fast-selling products like USB-C Charging Cables, Wired Headphones, and 27-inch Monitors.
 6. Monitor low-selling SKUS and reduce overstock risks by discounting slow-moving items.

+ ## Tools Used.

+ Python (pandas, matplotlib, and seaborn)

 ## Data Source
-This data was downloaded from Only Quality Data internship dataset.
-Download here [
+This data was downloaded from Only Quality Data (OQD) internship dataset.
+Download here